rbxl-games101/NCR/README.md

 You can create the `SECURITY.md` and `LICENSE.md` files in your repository with the relevant security policies and licensing details respectively.

+ty to AsertCreator  netblocks for his help mit linsens 2024

 ```bash
 git clone https://github.com/rbxl-games101/NCR.git